SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 #### Abstract Syntax Tree expressions

-The following example shows an Expression object that performs the following expression:
+The following example contains an Expression object that performs the following expression:

 `(@currentField > 40) ?
 '100%' : (((@currentField * 2.5).toString() + '%')`